Gil Hodges: 1969: The "Miracle Mets"

 In 1969, Hodges led the New York Mets to their first winning season and the National League East title.
 They swept the Atlanta Braves in the inaugural, best-of-five National League Championship Series.
 They then went on to beat the heavily favored Baltimore Orioles in the World Series in five games.

 After losing Game 1, the team came back for four straight victories, including two by 2–1 scores.
 Finishing higher than ninth place for the first time, the Mets became not only the first expansion team to win a World Series, but also the first team to win the Fall Classic after finishing at least 15 games under .500 the previous year.
 Hodges was named The Sporting News Manager of the Year for 1969.

 During Game 5, in the bottom of the sixth, Orioles pitcher Dave McNally bounced a pitch that appeared to have hit Mets left fielder Cleon Jones on the foot, then bounced into the Mets' dugout.
 McNally and the Orioles argued that the ball hit the dirt and not Jones, but Hodges showed the ball to home plate umpire Lou DiMuro, who found a spot of shoe polish on the ball and awarded Jones first base.
 McNally subsequently gave up a two-run home run to Mets first baseman Donn Clendenon to cut the Orioles lead to 3–2.
 The Mets eventually won the game and the series, 5–3.

 The controversial decision has gone down in baseball lore as the "shoe polish" incident, and it highlighted Hodges's reputation for fair play, as he had never been thrown out a game for arguing, a fact that likely led to DiMuro ruling in favor of the Mets.

 Final seasons

-In Hodges' last two years as the manager of the Mets, the team had a winning record each time, finishing third in the National League East with an 83–79 record in both 1970 and 1971.
+In Hodges's last two years as the manager of the Mets, the team had a winning record each time, finishing third in the National League East with an 83–79 record in both 1970 and 1971.
 However, his team never made the playoffs again.

 In 1970, the Mets finished behind the Pittsburgh Pirates and the Chicago Cubs.
 In 1971, they finished tied at third with the Cubs in the NL East rankings, behind Pirates (eventual World Series champions) and the St. Louis Cardinals.